HeavyWater-Solutions/AWS-network-component-security-test/README.md

 ##### Scripts/launchH2O.py

-Is used to launch the H2OServerApplication template.
+This script is used to launch the H2OServerApplication template.
+The script reads the CFT from an S3 path so copy CFT/H2OServerApplication.json to an S3 path (bucketname/foldername)

-See below how to execute the script using aws-cli
+See below an example of how to execute the script using aws-cli.

 >python Scripts/launchH2O.py template_url skill_cft_name keypair_name
-1. template_url : S3 url where H2OServerApplication template is stored
+1. template_url : S3 url where H2OServerApplication template is stored.
 >> Example: https://s3.amazonaws.com/bucketname/foldername/H2OServerApplication.json
 2. skill_cft_name :  Name of the cft created in the previous step.
 3. keypair_name : Name of .pem file.